 I have followed the schematic in the datasheet when building a circuit.
 You may also find the PCB layout in the datasheet, but it is two-layered and didn’t fit the box I’ve chosen.
 So I have made a single-sided PCB 50X100mm.

 As I put pins on PCB for ST-BY and Mute but I not using them, I connected these pins to VCC like it is shown in PCB view.
 According to the datasheet, St-By and Mute turn off the amplifier if the input signal is lower than 3.5V.
 So it is recommended to connect these pins to Vcc if not used.

-Maximum power dissipation of the chip is 80W(Tcase=70ÂºC), so it can handle four channels working at the power of 20W each.
-But of course chip in a box doesn’t have proper ventilation, so I’ve put a radiator to ensure that amplifier effectively dissipates heats.
-I didn’t try to load amplifier to maximum to see if it doesn’t heat up too much.
-But at a reasonable sound level it stays warm what is normal.
+The maximum power dissipation of the chip is 80W(Tcase=70ºC), so it can handle four channels working at a power of 20W each.
+But of course, a chip in a box doesn’t have proper ventilation, so I’ve put a radiator to ensure that the amplifier effectively dissipates heat.
+I didn’t try to load the amplifier to the maximum to see if it doesn’t heat up too much.
+But at a reasonable sound level, it stays warm what is normal.

 When I will try it more, I will write comments on it.

 Great project, I am in need of a simple 10 – 20 watt amplifier for a small mono digital recorder.
 I want the output to drive a regular stereo speaker.
 It also needs to run off of 12VDC – 15VDC and less than 2 AMPS if possible.
 I am a beginner but am having fun learning, I bought DIPTrace, to learnhow to make my own circuit boards.

 Where did you get that heat sink?

 Really great job!

 If you don’t need four separate channels, then I recommend to use simpler chip like TDA8560Q or less powerful stereo amplifier.